psvensson/isosprite/README.md

 A Smalltalk project for managing and displaying isometric sprites

 Written in Pharo but uses Morphic and should hopefully work in other smalltalk, let me know if not.
-Graphics and sprites ise mostly (c) but CC by Clint Bellanger and from OpenGameart; https://opengameart.org/content/cave-tileset
+Graphics and sprites is mostly (c) but CC by Clint Bellanger and from OpenGameart; https://opengameart.org/content/cave-tileset

 Currently supports:
 * Parsing and picking out individual sprites from a spritesheet png